connerglover/Old-PyTime-Repository/README.md

 Step 2.
 Copy the Debug info at the start of the segment

 Step 3.
-Paste this into an Empty Browser tab click off then copy
+Paste this into PyTime

 Step 4.
-Paste this into PyTime
+Copy the Debug info at the end of the segment

 Step 5.
-Copy the Debug info at the end of the segment

-Step 6.
-Paste this into an Empty Browser tab click off then copy

-Step 7.
 Paste this into PyTime

 **(Repeat per Segment)**